Chrisae9/chis-website/content/blog/valheim-server.md

 # Tip: Make a local copy of this script to avoid it being overwritten by steam.
 # NOTE: Minimum password length is 5 characters & Password cant be in the server name.
-# NOTE: You need to make sure the ports 2456-2458 is being forwarded to your server through your local router & firewall.
+# NOTE: You need to make sure the ports 2456-2458 are being forwarded to your server through your local router & firewall.
 /hdd/steam/valheim_server/valheim_server.x86_64 -name "SERVER_NAME" -port 2456 -world "WORLD_NAME" -password "PASSWORD" -savedir /hdd/steam/valheim_data

 export LD_LIBRARY_PATH=$templdpath